microsoft/fast/packages/tooling/fast-tooling/src/message-system/message-system.spec.md

 ]
 ```

-You can assume that to update a navigation you can use the dicionary ID and the navigation config ID, which for the above example if you wanted to navigate to the root of the button would be:
+To update navigation, use the dictionary ID and the navigation config ID.
+Using the data provided above as an example, to navigate to the root of the button, send the following message to the message system:

 ```js
 {